proton/algos/README.md

-# Algoritms on Ruby, Rust and Java
+# Algoritms on Python, Ruby, Rust and Java

 Made for these courses: